AstraDev0/MiniShell/README.md

-# 42sh
+# MiniShell

-Welcome to the 42sh project!
+Welcome to the MiniShell project!
 This README provides a comprehensive overview of the project requirements, structure, and key features, integrating the functionalities of the previous Minishell1 and Minishell2 projects.
-The 42sh project is designed to create a fully-fledged Unix shell based on TCSH.
+The MiniShell project is designed to create a fully-fledged Unix shell based on TCSH.

 ## Preliminaries

-- **Binary Name**: `42sh`
+- **Binary Name**: `MiniShell`
 - **Language**: C
 - **Group Size**: 4 - 5
 - **Compilation**: Via `Makefile`, including `re`, `clean`, and `fclean` rules.